Oral strips — thin-film, no-water doses for daily-use and travel ranges.

 No — high-mg actives typically need a different format.
 DAT confirms the wrong-format risk during brief review and offers a capsule or softgel alternative where useful.

-Strip projects typically route through semi-custom or custom.
-White-label availability depends on the active list and is confirmed per project.
+Strip projects typically route through personalisation or custom.
+Private-label availability depends on the active list and is confirmed per project.

 What is the order of magnitude for a first run?